scott1702/silverstripe-userforms/docs/en/user-documentation.md

 * Learn how to create and edit forms
 * Learn how to add fields to a form
+* Learn how to create a multi-page form
+* Learn how to add fieldgroups in a form
 * Learn how to view submissions
 * Learn how to set up automated emails upon form completion